Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Density threshold for ignition and the corresponding impact parameter

+Since the upstream pressure $p_1$, $\mu\equiv\frac{m^2}{\rho_1 p_1}$ is always positive for a given mass $m$ going through the shock, the asymptotic Hugoniot curve goes to:

 Where 1 and 2 subscripts stand for upstream and downstream of the shock and $\gamma$ is the specific heat ratio.
-For an ignition density of $\rho_c=3\cdot {10}^6 \unit{\gcms} $\citep{ryan2010stellarBook} and $\gamma=5/3$ (where in reality for lower densities it can be lower to minimum of $\gamma=4/3$):
+For an ignition density of $\rho_c=3\cdot {10}^6 \unit{\gcms} $\citep{ryan2010stellarBook} and $\gamma=5/3$ (where in reality it can be lower to a minimum of $\gamma=4/3$, leading to larger compression and resulting in a lower critical $\rho_1$):

-We now find the criteria for the relative velocity upon collision such that a strong detonation is formed, which is above the upper Chapman-Jouguet point, where the Rayleigh line is tangent to the Hugoniot curve.
-The shock velocity for detonation should be the Chapman-Jouguet velocity, which is derived at the upper Chapman-Jouguet point, which is also the sonic point of the downstream, i.e- $u_2 = c_s$.
+Therefore, for this case, the minimum value of the density in the interaction layer, $\rhoint$, at the moment of impact is $\rhoint = \rho_1 \geq 7.5 \cdot {10}^5 \unit{\gcms}$.
+We now find the criterion for the minimal (critical) relative velocity upon collision such that a detonation is formed.
+The shock velocity for the detonation should be the Chapman-Jouguet velocity, which is derived at the upper Chapman-Jouguet point, where the Rayleigh line is tangent to the Hugoniot curve, which is also the sonic point of the downstream, i.e., $u_2 = c_s$.
 From the conservation of mass: